arunqa/factory/README.md

 ## Software Supply Chain

-- Regularly run `find . -name "*.ts" | xargs udd` in the root so that updates can be done easily
+- Regularly run `just maintain` at the top level of this library.
+This will help update and maintain dependencies and perform other library-specific maintenance.

 ## TODOs